bexis/Module_ResourceManagement/README.md

 - **BookingMailSubject:** Subject of the reservation mail.
 - **AlumniGroup:** Name of the alumni group.
 Members of this group are not displayed when booking.
 - **AccountPartyTypes:** name of account party type.
 Is considered for the email address.
-- **EventAdminGroups:** Setting admin group to edit and delete events and schedules, Groupname:resource attribute value.
+- **EventAdminGroups:** Setting admin group to edit and delete events and schedules and to see the moble number in all schedules.
+Groupname:resource attribute value.
 So you are able to give different rights to group depending on the classification with resource attribute value
 - **OverNightResource:** Name of the over night resource.
 If you have a resource which is bookable over night then for this resource the enddate need to subtract  -1 for the validation.
 This is needed to make the resource bookable on the next day after the night.